Origami history under debate, the reason for that is the basic product to construct and produce Origami is paper who is a organic product!

 It’s include instructions to fold 13 ceremonial folds such as the noshi and Tsutsumi described above.

-Recreational Paper Folding came out in 1797 and was the first book who was documenting about Origami!
+Folding of 1000 cranes, recreational paper folding came out in 1797 and was the first book who was documenting about Origami!

 The name of the book “Folding of 1000 Cranes” by author Senbazuru Orikata.

-After a next series of books was printed with the name “Window on Midwinter” (Kayaragusa, 1845)!
+After a next series of books was print with the name “Window on Midwinter” (Kayaragusa, 1845)!

-These books “Window on Midwinter” were about Japanese customs and there where two sections dedicated to origami.
+These books “Window on Midwinter” were about Japanese customs and there where two sections dedicate to origami.

 Note, in these books due to an translation error, these books are called Kan No Mado mistakenly.